mirko-pagliai/cakephp-assets/README.md

 $ composer require --prefer-dist mirko-pagliai/cakephp-assets
 ```

-**NOTE: the latest version available requires at least CakePHP 4**.
+The current release requires at least CakePHP 4.0, PHP 7.2 and `phpunit` 8.0.

 Instead, the [cakephp3](//github.com/mirko-pagliai/cakephp-assets/tree/cakephp3)
-branch is compatible with all previous versions of CakePHP from version 3.6.13.
-This branch coincides with the current version of *cakephp-assets*.
+branch requires at least CakePHP 3.4.13, PHP 5.6 and `phpunit` 5.7.14.
 In this case, you can install the package as well:

 ```bash